TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 2/1 Chronicles 2.35.md

 ---

-And Sheshan gave his daughter to Jarha his servant to wife; and she bare him Attai.
+Sheshan gave his daughter to Jarha his servant as wife; and she bore him Attai.